Samuel Dash: Career

 In 1955, Dash became a district attorney in Philadelphia, Pennsylvania.
 He later went into private practice.

 Dash became a law professor at Georgetown University, where he was working when he was asked to help United States Senator Sam Ervin, head of the Senate Committee charged to investigate the possible involvement of President Richard Nixon in the burglary of offices used by the Democratic Party at the Watergate Hotel in Washington, D.C., and the effort to obstruct investigation of the burglary.
 The university gave Dash a leave of absence to do this work, and he became the committee's chief counsel.

 Two decades later, Dash was again in the news, after resigning his post as ethics adviser to independent counsel Kenneth Starr.
 After working for the investigation for four years, Dash resigned to protest Starr's appearance before the United States House Committee on the Judiciary.
 Dash thought that Starr was acting as an "aggressive advocate" instead of an impartial investigator.

 Dash returned to Georgetown, where, for nearly 40 years, he taught criminal procedure.
 In 1976, he was elected to the Common Cause National Governing Board.
 Shortly before his death, he published The Intruders: Unreasonable Searches and Seizures from King John to John Ashcroft, which discusses the risks to freedom in modern society, particularly in the wake of the PATRIOT Act.

 Death

 Dash died in Washington, D.C., of congestive heart failure, aged 79, on the same day as Archibald Cox, the special prosecutor for the Watergate scandal.
-His remains were buried in Parklawn Memorial Park in Rockville, Maryland.